nanobox-io/nanobox-docs/source/getting-started/nonpersistent-writable-dirs.html.md

 title: Nonpersistent Writable Directories
 ---

 Code services created through nanobox are read-only, but in some cases, it may be necessary to enable writable permissions in a directory without storing that directory in [network storage](/getting-started/network-storage/).
 Nonpersistent writable directories allow you to enable writable permissions on directories in your code instances’ local filesystems.
-This doc explains how nonpersistent writable directories work and how they’re different from network directories.
+This doc explains how nonpersistent writable directories work and how they're different from network directories.

 ### What is a Nonpersistent Writable Directory
 A nonpersistent writable directory is a directory stored in your instances’ local filesystem with writable permissions.
 Because they are stored locally in each instance, their contents do not persist when the instance is decommissioned.